 Statistics and Studies in California DUI Checkpoint Cases

-The San Francisco Police Department’s Traffic Unit uses specially trained officers to evaluate people suspected of drug-impaired driving, including driving under the influence of marijuana or a combination of alcohol and marijuana.
+Law Enforcement uses specially trained officers to evaluate people suspected of drug-impaired driving, including driving under the influence of marijuana or a combination of alcohol and marijuana.
 The police department points to recent statistics which reveal that 30 percent of drivers in fatal crashes had one or more drugs in their systems.

 A recent study of active drivers showed more tested positive for drugs that may impair driving (14 percent) than did for alcohol (7.3 percent).
 Of the drugs, marijuana was most prevalent, at 7.4 percent, slightly more than alcohol.
 Of course, the study did not recognize that marijuana stays in the system long after any impairment has ceased.